The annual qathet International Film Festival (formerly the Powell River Film Festival) is back from March 7 - 16, 2025!

 - Matinees start at 1:30pm and evening films are shown at 7:00pm.

-- Early bird Festival and Matinee passes are available online and are on sale until December 31, 2023.
+- Early bird Festival and Matinee passes are available online and are on sale until December 31, 2024.
 After that, passes will be available at regular price.
+Single movie tickets will also be available starting January 1, 2025.

 Tickets and Memberships to the Powell River Film Festival